leyjr/it3038c-scripts/proj2/ReadMe.md

 This is a script that I hope will be part of a larger project.
-The goal of this script is to clear certain windows defaults and do some automation of our deployments at my workplace
+The goal of this script is to clear certain windows defaults and do some automation of our deployments at my workplace by having a script take care of many of the task we first do on a new machine.

-In my script here I just have separate scripts inserted.
+For my script you will want to download the entire contents of the "proj2" folder.
+This will contain the main "project2.ps1" script but also contain other mini scripts and programs that are installed during my script.

+This script makes quite a few settings changes so it would better to do on sandbox environment or watch the video that I will provide of me running it on my systsem.

 This will change to the directory where the .exe's are located. cd C:\it3038c-scripts\project2